simpleesarath/Hospital_API/README.md

 Hospital api fetchhing by postman
 ## Overview

 The Hospital API is a backend application designed to manage doctors, patients, and medical reports for a hospital.
-It provides endpoints for user registration, login, creating medical reports, and retrieving reports.
+It provides endpoints for user registration, login, creating medical reports, and retrieving reports.nd Notice that the name suggests that its a Hospital_API,So no need to work on UI design nd we can simply verifies the routes using postman

 ## Technologies Used